INDIVIDUALIZED FIELD PLACEMENT PLANNING

 Work in a health care setting

 Our wide-ranging network offers placements for virtually any type of health care setting, including hospitals (e.g., Maine Medical Center) and mental health centers (e.g., Maine Behavioral Health and Opportunity Alliance), domestic violence and sexual assault centers, agencies that work with adults with intellectual disabilities, hospice agencies (e.g., Southern Maine Hospice), and agencies dedicated to working with the homeless population or people struggling with substance use disorder issues.

 Work in community advocacy programs

 Students complete two field practicum experiences.
-Each practicum is 560 hours completed over two consecutive semesters.
-Advanced Standing students complete one 560-hour field placement.
+The generalist year practicum is 400 hours and the specialization year practicum is 500 hours, each completed over two consecutive semesters (or one academic year).
+Advanced Standing students complete one 500-hour field placement.

-Students receive at least one hour of field instruction per week from an experienced M.S.W. field instructor.
+Students receive at least one hour of field instruction per week from an experienced M.S.W. field instructor/onsite supervisor.

 Field faculty facilitate weekly seminars that provide students with the opportunity to integrate classroom and field practicum learning.
 Each semester the seminar instructor facilitates a field visit with the student, M.S.W. field instructor and/or onsite supervisor (if applicable).
 The goal of the field visit is to discuss the student's activities at the field site and review progress toward meeting the student’s learning goals.

 UNE M.S.W.
 Field Placement: Maine Medical Center NICU